suncoast-devs/handbook/lessons/js-dom/lecture.md

 firstListItem = document.querySelector('li')
 ```

-While there are _many_ attributes to investigate, lets start by looking to see what _text_ is inside this element.
+While there are _many_ attributes to investigate, let us start by looking to see what _text_ is inside this element.

 ```js
 firstListItem.textContent